 - C1.
 Reception of the initial state corresponding to the initial query tree having algorithms assigned to its nodes.
 The pre-optimiser we proposed in [11] is used for the transformation of a query into an equivalent query tree. - C2.
 Broadcasting of the initial state and the data dictionary to the other tasks.

-The node_ids of the nodes that should be used as neew roots in reroot() to produce the start trees of each task are passed as parameters to the C code of the task module I.
+The node\ids of the nodes that should be used as new roots in reroot() ) to produce the start trees of each task are passed as parameters to the C code of the tasks' module 1.